Travel health: Getting quality care on the road

 If you fall ill or are seriously injured while traveling, it’s essential that any physician who treats you can easily and quickly access your complete medical record.
 The record should include information about any surgeries you’ve undergone, any chronic conditions you’re being treated for, any serious diagnoses like cancer, the results of diagnostic tests, and a list of any medications you take.

 There are several online services and apps that allow you to upload your medical records.
-Another option is to work with a health advisor who can make sure your records are carefully reviewed to ensure accuracy and stored in a secure universal medical record that can be accessed in minutes by your treating physician anywhere in the world.
+Another option is to work with a health advisor who can make sure your records are carefully reviewed to ensure accuracy and stored in a secure curated medical record that can be accessed in minutes by your treating physician anywhere in the world.

 How can you find qualified physicians overseas?